A simple, cheap yet highly effective infrared remote control safe lock circuit can be studied in the following post.

 One such crucial yet simple IR remote control receiver application can be seen in the above diagram, which activates only through a unique predetermined frequency as set by R1/C1 in the circuit.

-The above concept can be used in automotive security applications for locking the ignition through a uniquely set frequency code.
+The above concept can be used in automotive security applications for locking the safe/vault through a uniquely set frequency code.

 In the shown circuit R1/C1 determines the latching frequency of the unit, which may be calculated using the following formula: